MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices/v2.2.0/Get-AzureRmRecoveryServicesVaultSettingsFile.md

 The second command sets the $CredsPath variable to C:\Downloads.

-The last command gets the vault credentials file for $Vault01 using the credentials in $CredsPath for azure_2 Backup.
+The last command gets the vault credentials file for $Vault01 using the credentials in $CredsPath for Azure Backup.

 ## PARAMETERS

 ### -Vault
-Specifies the azure_2 Site Recovery vault object.
+Specifies the Azure Site Recovery vault object.

 ```yaml
 Type: ARSVault